2018 ART & LAW PROGRAM FELLOWS

 Joe Riley: Riley is an artist and sailor.
 He has sailed atop abandoned railroads in the U.S., paraded a mobile radio network in Ukraine, and helped organize the longest student-led occupation in United States history while studying at Cooper Union.
 In 2013 he was faculty at Bruce High Quality Foundation University and a resident at Izolyatsia Platform for Cultural Initiatives (Kyiv) in 2014.
 He is a technician and adjunct instructor for the Cooper Union School of Art, a collaborator with the collective Futurefarmers, and a participant in the 2016-17 Whitney Independent Study Program.
 He is currently working alongside frequent collaborator Audrey Snyder as part of NYC Park’s Field R/D program at the Fresh Kills landfill on Staten Island.

 Adam Liam Rose: Rose (b.
 1990) is an artist working across sculpture, photography, video and installation.
 Born in East Jerusalem and raised mostly in the United States, his works investigate the aesthetic systems of power embedded within architecture.
+He received his MFA from Columbia University in 2017.

 Valerie Suter: Suter is from New York originally and grew up in Amagansett, NY, Washington, D.C., and Manhattan.
 She studied painting at Central St. Martins College of Art & Design in London and has a BA in modern history from McGill University in Montreal.
 She is currently an MFA candidate at Mason Gross School of the Arts at Rutgers University.